9th Circuit Overturns $8M BNSF Libby Asbestos Verdict

 What happened in Libby, Montana?

 Libby was home to a vermiculite mine that produced an estimated 80% of the world’s supply.
 The ore was contaminated with a toxic form of asbestos.
-Dust from mining and transportation spread across the town, eventually causing an estimated 694 deaths from asbestos-related diseases.
+Dust from mining and transportation spread across the town, killing hundreds of residents and sickening thousands more with asbestos-related diseases.
 The EPA declared it a Public Health Emergency in 2009.

 What is BNSF Railway's connection to Libby?

 BNSF operated the rail yard in downtown Libby and transported W.R.
 Grace’s asbestos-contaminated vermiculite out of town.
 Approximately 18,000 tons of contaminated soil accumulated in the rail yard.
-The jury found that BNSF’s handling of the material was outside its duties as a common carrier.
+The April 2024 jury found that BNSF’s handling of the material was outside its duties as a common carrier, but the 9th Circuit reversed that finding on February 24, 2026, concluding the railroad was shielded by Montana’s common carrier exception.

 How many cases are pending against BNSF?